Japanese Miso Soup Recipe

 For a vegan miso soup, substitute mushroom broth for a similarly rich soup base as dashi.

 If you are looking for a mushroom-free broth, you can swap chicken or vegetable broth.
-Your soup will not have quite that same hearty, earthy flavor of traditional miso soup; however, adding miso paste to your preferred broth will still help to create that crave-worthy salty and savory flavor.
+Your soup will not have quite that same hearty, earthy flavor of traditional miso; however, adding miso paste to your preferred broth will still help to create that crave-worthy salty and savory flavor.

 Stored in an airtight container, miso soup will keep well in the fridge for up to 3 days.